fbpx

 • Arrival and Check-in: Arrive at the designated meeting point and check in with your outfitter.

-• Safety Briefing: Your guide will provide a comprehensive safety talk, explaining the risks, safety procedures, and how to use the equipment.
+• Safety Briefing: Your guide will provide a comprehensive safety talk, explaining the risks, procedures, and how to use the equipment.

-White Water Rafting Safety Tips and Guidelines
+Whitewater Rafting Safety Tips and Guidelines

 • Rapids: rivers are graded on a scale from Class I to Class VI (see chart above).
 The risk increases with the class of rapids, with higher classes requiring more skill and expertise.